hbarri/hw1-app/README.md

 ![2018-09-14 5](https://user-images.githubusercontent.com/22596783/45561112-f1c6e280-b814-11e8-9ad0-9fa1650206e5.png)

 After Android Studio has finished building, the HW1 application will download and launch on your phone (or emulator).
 The app will still be available on your phone under applications as "HW1" even after stopping android studio and/or unplugging your device.
+Make sure to give the app access to gallery under settings.

+### Software Design